AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 2. Which company raised the most funds?
 3. Is there a correlation between the leading company and industry for funds raised?
 4. Did this leading company have significantly higher or lower amount of layoffs then other companies?
-5. Throughout the companies, is there a correlation between layoffs and funds raised?
+5. Throughout the companies and industries, is there a correlation between layoffs and funds raised?
 6. What are the top 5 companies with the most layoffs per year?

 # Tools I Used